graphicmarket/kirby-2fa/README.md

 You can add to your config file where you want the auth data will be stored, which must be a SQL lite file.
 Don't worry about creating the file you only need to specify the path with the filename. the file will be auto-created and configured if it doesn't exist.

+>:warning: **This option is strongly recommended, save the file on a secure directory, don't push it to a repository.**

 ```php
   'graphicmarket.kirby-2fa.database' => 'full/path/to/kirby-2fa/db.sqlite'
 ```